camya/filament-title-with-slug/README.md

 Here we hide the hostname and add the base path `/blog/`.

-Additionally, we change the placeholder text.
+We also change the placeholder text.

 ```php
 TitleWithSlugInput::make(